neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/CommandLine.rst

 -----------------------

-The CommandController makes use of Symfony/Console internally and provides various methods directly from the CommandController:
+The CommandController makes use of Symfony/Console internally and provides various methods directly from the CommandController's ``output`` member:

 * TableHelper